Skip to content

 Feeding and nutrition

-Your dog’s diet needs to give them the correct nutrients.
-The nutritional content is printed on all dog food packaging.
-There will also be guidelines on the amount of food your dog needs.
-This is normally calculated by their weight.
+Your dog’s diet needs to give them the correct nutrients and energy so they’re healthy and happy going about their day.
+The nutritional content is printed on all dog food packaging, where there will also be guidelines on the amount of food your dog needs based on its size and weight.
 If you’re unsure what your dog needs, speak to your vet.

-Mongrel puppies should be fed 3-4 times a day.
-This will need gradually reducing as they get older because adult dogs only need to be fed 1-2 times a day.
+Your puppy should be fed three to four times a day.
+This will need gradually reducing as they get older because adult dogs only need to be fed one or two times a day.

 Grooming

 Grooming requirements will vary depending on what breeds your dog has been crossed with.
-Long-haired breeds need brushing with a dog brush 2-3 times a week, whereas a short coat will only need to be brushed once.
+Long-haired breeds need brushing with a dog brush two or three times a week, whereas a short coat will only need to be brushed once.

-Most dogs only need bathing once every 6-8 weeks, or when they are smelly or dirty.
-If you bath your dog at home this is a good time to give your dog a health check; check your dog’s teeth, eyes and ears for signs of disease.
+Most dogs only need bathing around once a month, or when they are smelly or dirty.
+If you bath your dog at home this is a good time to give them a health check: look at your dog’s teeth, eyes and ears for signs of disease.
 The sooner you notice a health problem, the quicker you can treat it.

-All dogs need to have their claws regularly clipped to keep them short.
+Some dogs need to have their claws clipped to keep them short, but others will wear down naturally while outdoors on walks.
 Long claws are more prone to breaking.
-If you walk your dog on paving, their claws will be worn down, so you won’t need to cut them as often.
-Dogs walked on grass will need their claws trimming every month or so.
-You can learn to do this yourself or take them to a groomer or veterinary nurse.
+You can learn to clip your dog’s claws yourself or take them to a groomer or veterinary nurse.

 To prevent your dog from getting dental disease, you should brush your dog’s teeth once a day.
 If you start this at a young age, your dog will get used to it.
-Make sure you use a dog toothpaste; human toothpaste is toxic to dogs.
-Plus, dog toothpaste is often flavoured to make it appealing to your dog.
+Make sure you use a dog toothpaste as human toothpaste is toxic to dogs.

 Exercise

-If your Mongrel is considered a small dog, it will need 30 minutes of exercise every day.
+If your Mongrel is small, it will need around 30 minutes of exercise every day.
 If they are a medium or large dog, they’ll need between 30-60 minutes.
-If possible, allow your dog off lead exercise; this will allow your dog to run around and burn off energy, which is better than lead-only exercise.
-But, make sure you only let them off the lead in a secure area.
+If possible, allow your dog off-lead exercise.
+This will allow your dog to run around and burn off energy, which is better than lead-only exercise.
+But make sure you only let them off the lead in a secure area, and only if your dog has strong recall.
+If they have a high prey drive, be careful not to let them off close to livestock or wildlife.

 Training